gem/oq-engine/doc/engine/What's-new.md

 (http://www.globalquakemodel.org/openquake/support/documentation/engine/)
 for the details).

-5. If an user set the parameter `insured_losses=True` but the exposure does not have the attributes `deductible` and `insuredLimit`, a clear error is raised early.

-9. Some work has been going on hazardlib, as usual, and you can have a look at the [changelog](https://github.com/gem/oq-hazardlib/blob/engine-1.6/debian/changelog).
+6. Some work has been going on hazardlib, as usual, and you can have a look at the [changelog](https://github.com/gem/oq-hazardlib/blob/engine-1.6/debian/changelog).
 The most prominent feature is the introduction of epistemic uncertainties on the fault geometry into the Source Model Logic Tree.

-Moreover, we added an optional attribute `discretization` to the area source geometry XML description: this means that it is possible to specify a source-specific discretization step.
+7 We added an optional attribute `discretization` to the area source geometry XML description: this means that it is possible to specify a source-specific discretization step.
 This is useful in site specific
 analysis: area sources with little impact on the site of interest can use